ZappaRoberto/VDCNN/README.md

 ## Dataset

-The dataset used for the training part are the yahoo
+The dataset used for the training part are the [Yahoo!
+Answers Topic Classification](https://www.kaggle.com/datasets/b78db332b73c8b0caf9bd02e2f390bdffc75460ea6aaaee90d9c4bd6af30cad2) and a subset of [Amazon review data](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/) that can be downloaded [here](https://drive.google.com/file/d/0Bz8a_Dbh9QhbZVhsUnRWRDhETzA/view?usp=share_link&resourcekey=0-Rp0ynafmZGZ5MflGmvwLGg).

 > **Warning**
 > Be careful running this with elevated privileges.
 Code execution can be achieved with write permissions on the config file.